jayp822/jayp822/README.md

 ## Hi there 👋
 I'm a passionate Software Developer with a strong interest in both Frontend and Backend development.
 On the Frontend, I specialize in building user-friendly interfaces using React and TypeScript.
 On the Backend, I have experience working with C++, Python, and Java to create robust and efficient systems.

 Currently, I'm expanding my skill set by learning GraphQL, systems programming languages, and Next.js.
-I'm always eager to take on new challenges and continue growing as a developer.
+I'm always eager to create projects with new tech stacks and learning through doing.

 Feel free to explore my repositories and connect with me!